alfgook/G4HpGeCoinc/readme.md

 	./G4HPGecoinc -t 8 -m mymacro.mac

-where the option -m XXX specifies a macro file to set up the simulation.
+where the option -m mymacro.mac specifies a macro file (here mymacro.mac) to set up the simulation.

 There are a number of detector setups that can be chosen and modified through geant4 UI commands.
 See the file detectorSetup.mac for more information.
 In GUI mode, the application will look for the file detectorSetup.mac in the build directory to build the detector (this file is not copied into the build directory by default).
 If the file detectorSetup.mac is not found a default dual detector setup is built.
 When running in batch mode the file detectorSetup.mac is ignored, the detector setup commands should then be placed in the macro file following the -m option.